Box Hill & Westhumble railway station: Services

+In the peak hours, the frequency between London Waterloo and Dorking is doubled to 2tph.
 On Saturday evenings (after approximately 18:45) and on Sundays, there is no service south of Dorking to Horsham.

 Terrier tank engine

 A Terrier tank engine, built by the LBSCR in 1880, was named Boxhill after the station.
 It was used to haul commuter trains in South London and Surrey until the 1920s, when it was moved to become a shunting engine at Brighton.
 Unlike other engines of its class, its smokebox was not modified in the early 20th century, and it was restored by the Southern Railway in 1947 to its original condition and painted in its original Stroudley yellow ochre livery.
 It is now preserved at the National Railway Museum in York.